 - roasted vegetables

-How would you serve your chicken dhansak recipe?
+How would you serve your chicken dhansak?
 Let me know how the recipe works out for you and leave a comment below.Print

-A delicious chicken dhansak recipe with sweet and sour flavours from the addition of fresh pineapple.
+A delicious chicken dhansak curry recipe with lentils and sweet and sour flavours from the addition of fresh pineapple.

 - 5ml (1 tsp) ground turmeric